Be An Asset; Crushing Team Week

 Even if you’re able to mozy yourself through team week, if your goal is just to “avoid negative peer evals”, eventually, your true personality and character flaws will catch up to you.
 Your goal prior to attending selection should be to become the person worthy of operating on an ODA, rather than to simply “avoid pink slips”.

 One of the most unfortunate aspects of SFAS is that you can complete the entire thing and still not make it.
 This is known as a 21 day non-select.
 Although it’s unfortunate for those who fall victim, the fact that it can happen is a very good thing - it's the final security measure to weed out those who don't belong.
-Unlike many other SOF selection processes, “just not quitting” is not not enough.
+Unlike many other SOF selection processes, “just not quitting” is not enough.

 Generally speaking, Team Week is the demise for 21 day non-selects.
 If you perform poorly during gate week, you’ll likely get dropped before land nav.
 If you perform poorly during land nav, you’ll likely get dropped before team week.
-Although your overall performance from start to finish is most important, if you make it to the end and don’t get the “selected” stamp, it’s may be due in large part to your lack of ability to be a team player.
+Although your overall performance from start to finish is most important, if you make it to the end and don’t get the “selected” stamp, it's likely due in large part to your lack of ability to be a team player.

 There are multiple characteristics that embody a good team player.
 But it mostly boils down to fitness, willingness to suffer, confident decision making, communication skills, and your overall mental attitude.